tiangolo/dockerswarm.rocks/docs/index.md

 hostname -F /etc/hostname
 ```

 **Note**: If you are not a `root` user, you might need to add `sudo` to these commands.
 The shell will tell you when you don't have enough permissions.
+Note that sudo does not preserve environment variables by default, but this can be enabled via the `-E` flag.

 * Update packages: